siddharthaxroy/test/content/communicate/index.md

 ------

+### SCIENCE COMMUNICATION CHECKLIST (Press Releases, Op-Eds, and Blogs)

 Suggested citation: Roy, S., Edwards, M.A.
 2017. *Communicating on USWaterStudy.org - A checklist.*

-This checklist was originally conceived with Dr. Marc Edwards in November 2017 while our team was responding to the Flint Federal Emergency and conducting investigations in other US cities.
+This checklist was originally conceived with Dr. Marc Edwards in November 2017 while our team was responding to the Flint Federal Emergency and conducting water quality investigations in other US cities.

-### CHECKLIST

 **Reputation check:** By publishing on a public platform, you are representing your university, research group, and PI.